gabekus/OjalaThreadsEmailCollector/README.md

 - [**Gabe Kuslansky**](https://github.com/GabeKuslansky) - Main Developer

 ## License
 This project is licensed under the MIT License.
-See [LICENSE.md](LICENSE) for details.
+See [LICENSE](LICENSE) for details.